-Marketing teams often overinvest in output and under-measure impact, leaving growth opportunities hidden in plain sight.
+Marketing teams often focus too much on output and not enough on measuring impact.
+This can hide growth opportunities that are easy to see.
 When the pipeline is automated, assumptions about efficiency can mask gaps in actual returns — that’s where content automation ROI becomes the decisive metric rather than simple volume or throughput.
 By focusing on the right signals, teams stop guessing and start optimizing content that moves the business needle.

-Measuring content success depends on mapping workflows to outcomes, choosing the right `KPIs`, and attributing results across channels.
+To measure content success, map workflows to outcomes, select the right KPIs, and attribute results across channels.
 That makes content marketing metrics and attribution models essential tools, not afterthoughts.
 Picture a team reallocating resources from low-performing templates to high-converting topic clusters and increasing qualified traffic without adding headcount.

 - What to measure to calculate true ROI from automation